bharshbarger/AutOSINT/README.md

 A project to try to automate some common things checked during open source intelligence gathering engagements.

-Dependencies: git, python-docx,  shodan,  google, theHarvester, pyFoca, a hashcat style pot file, a list of hacked accounts (like linkedin) in format user:hash
+Dependencies: whois, host, git, python-docx,  shodan,  google, theHarvester, pyFoca, a hashcat style pot file, a list of hacked accounts (like linkedin) in format user:hash

 Installation: